autifyhq/autify-cli/README.md

   --file-logging               Logging Autify Connect Client log to a file instead of console.
   --verbose                    Make the operation more talkative.
   --web-workspace-id=<value>   Workspace ID of Autify for Web to create an ephemeral Access Point.
 If not specified, it
-                               will use the one configured by `autify connect access-point set`, instead.
+                               will use the one configured by `autify connect access-point create/set`, instead.

 DESCRIPTION
   Start Autify Connect Client

 EXAMPLES
+  With pre-created Access Point:

     $ autify connect client start

+  With ephemeral Access Point of Autify for Web:

+    $ autify connect client start --web-workspace-id 000
 ```

 ## `autify help [COMMAND]`